Search

 Agitating chickpeas to loosen skins for a smoother dip

-Pro Tip: A high-powered blender (rather than a food processor) can produce a smoother purée thanks to its vortex action and stronger blade motion.
+Use a high-powered blender if possible: A high-powered blender, rather than a food processor, can produce a smoother purรฉe thanks to its stronger blade motion and vortex action.
 If ultra-creamy texture is your goal, a blender is your best bet.

-Add 3 cups of warm chickpeas to a food processor or blender with tahini, garlic, lemon juice, reserved liquid, and salt.
-Blend until completely smooth — then keep going, scraping down sides as needed.
-That extra 30–60 seconds makes all the difference in creating an ultra-creamy base before introducing the ice.
+Blend until completely smooth: Add 1 ยฝ cups warm chickpeas to a food processor or blender with the tahini, garlic, lemon juice, reserved liquid, and salt.
+Blend until completely smooth, then keep going, scraping down the sides as needed.
+That extra 30 to 60 seconds makes all the difference in creating an ultra-creamy base before introducing the ice.

 Blending hummus ingredients in blender with salt added before mixing